Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework

-In this subsection, we review the notion of a feasible graph.
+Specifically, for any vertex $v$ reached at the $k$-th step of a computation walk, we define $\timeOf_G(v) = k$, which is well-defined due to the grid-aligned property.
+For any subgraph $G' \subseteq G$, the coordinates and time step of any vertex $u \in G'$ are defined relative to the original context of $G$.
+To simplify notation, we omit the subscript $G$ when the context is clear; thus, $\timeOf(u)$ refers to $\timeOf_G(u)$ for any $u \in G' \subseteq G$. \end{definition}

+\begin{remark}[Certificate-Oblivious to Grid-Aligned Correspondence] It was shown in \cite{lee2025PNP} that a Certificate-Oblivious Verifier TM $M_{\mathrm{COTM}}$ generates a footmark graph $G$ of $\mathcal{W}$ that satisfies the Grid-Aligned property where $\mathcal{W}$ is a set of all computation walks corresponding to all certificates for a particular problem instance. \end{remark}

 For a computation walk in a computation graph, its \emph{floor edges} and \emph{ceiling edges} characterize the earliest and latest segments of the walk, respectively, as defined in the original paper. \begin{definition} Let $W$ be a computation walk in a computation graph.

 An edge $e \in W$ is called a \textbf{ceiling edge} if it has no index-successor edge in the walk $W$.